nomadicdev-io/nomadicdev-io/README.md

 ## 💼 Open for Opportunities

-I'm currently open to new opportunities and collaborations.
-With over 8 years of experience in full-stack development, I bring deep expertise in building scalable, high-performance applications.
+Currently open to new opportunities and collaborations.
+With 8+ years of full-stack development experience, I specialize in building scalable, high-performance applications.

-### 🎯 Areas of Interest
+### 🎯 Interested In

-- **Full-Time Positions:** Backend, full-stack, or architecture roles in innovative companies
+- Full-time positions in backend/full-stack development or architecture roles
-- **Contract Projects:** Short to medium-term engagements for complex technical challenges
+- Contract projects for complex technical challenges
-- **Open Source Collaboration:** Contributing to impactful projects that drive innovation
-- **Technical Consulting:** Architecture design, performance optimization, and code reviews
-- **Speaking Engagements:** Tech talks, workshops, and conference presentations

-### 🔧 Key Expertise

-- **Backend Architecture:** Designing scalable microservices and API systems
-- **B2B SaaS Development:** Building enterprise-grade applications with complex workflows
-- **Performance Optimization:** Improving application speed, efficiency, and resource utilization
-- **Team Leadership:** Mentoring developers and leading technical initiatives
+- Open source collaboration and technical consulting

-### 📬 Get In Touch

-If you have an interesting opportunity or project, feel free to reach out.
-I'm always excited to discuss new challenges and potential collaborations.

-**Preferred Contact:** Email • **Response Time:** Within 24-48 hours
+- Speaking engagements and tech workshops

 <br/>